-Ground water run-off – Agricultural ground water run-off brings with it fertilisers and pesticides used to treat crops as well as potential bacteria from animals grazing on the land.
+Agricultural groundwater run-off brings with it fertilisers and pesticides used to treat crops as well as potential bacteria from animals grazing on the land.
 Even run-off from non-agricultural areas can be problematic washing oil from cars and bacteria from pet faeces into waterways.

-Heavy metals – rust and other debris can make its way into the waterway through old pipes, porous rocks and discarded items and rubbish.
+Rust and other debris can make its way into the waterway through old pipes, porous rocks, and discarded items and rubbish.

-Micro-plastics –Research has found micro-plastics in drinking water and tap water as a result of plastic micro-particles being released from decaying plastic as well as being washed into the system from plastic-based clothing.
+Research has found microplastics in drinking water and tap water as a result of plastic micro-particles being released from decaying plastic as well as being washed into the system from plastic-based clothing.